-If you need to see your product shaped during the development phase, rapid prototyping can be used for 3D-printing of the product.
-Rapid Prototyping uses 3 different techniques: SLS, Polyjet or SLA.
-Prototypes produced in these materials can be used as a design model.
-But if you need a prototype that can be used for physical tests, we cast the prototypes in a tool, where process and materials are the same as in the real product.
+Prototypes produced with these techniques can be used as design models.
+If you need a prototype that’s feasible for physical tests, we cast the prototypes in a tool, where the processes and materials are the same as they will be to make the final product.

-SLS (Selective Laser Sintering) is produced in nylon powder (PA) using a laser beam which melts the powder together and builds up the model layer by layer.
+Selective Laser Sintering, or SLS, is produced in nylon powder (PA) using a laser beam that melts the powder together and builds up the model layer by layer.

-Polyjet produced by an "ink-jet process," but instead of ink a thin beam of acrylic material is sprayed.
-The material is simultaneously cured using UV light.
-The model is built up layer by layer.
+Polyjet is produced by an "ink-jet process," but instead of ink, a thin beam of acrylic material is sprayed.
+The material is simultaneously cured using a UV light.
+The model is then built up one layer at a time.